mesaquen/mesaquen/README.md

 Over the years I had the chance to develop apps in

+- Next.js
+- React
-- Java
+- React Native
 - PHP
 - HTML5 + Vanilla JS
-- React
-- React Native
+- Java
-- Ruby on Rails (while in college)

-My love now is for the modern JS stack, mainly frontend.
+I love to develop things with modern JS stack, mainly frontend.\
 Currently I'm learning [Vue.js] and game development with [LÖVE].

-Here you'll find some stuff that I developed along the years.
+Here you'll find some stuff that I developed along the years.\
 Feel free to reach me out and ask anything.

 ## How to contact me?

 You can reach me out at my [LinkedIn profile].

 ## How to follow me?

 Sometimes I post stuff on [dev.to].

 [Vue.js]: https://vuejs.org/